 How To Enrol

-All applications for a place at the new Bishop Laney Sixth Form for September 2017 must be made through the Cambridge Area Partnership (CAP) On-line Application Process.
+All applications for a place at the new Bishop Laney Sixth Form for September 2017 must be made through the Cambridge Area Partnership (CAP) On-line Application Process at MyChoice@16.
 This can be accessed through all schools within CAP*.
 Students unable to access this system should contact the Sixth Form directly.

 *Cambridgeshire Area Partnership Schools include: Bottisham Village College, Ely College, Cottenham Village College, Impington Village College, Soham Village College, St Bede’s Inter-Church School and Witchford Village College.